fbpx

 Of all the itemized tax deductions for high earners, charitable giving is the one you have the most control over.
 It’s not like the pre-determined interest rate on your home or the capped SALT deductions mentioned below.
 You can determine for yourself how much you plan to give.

-This was another missed opportunity when looking back on last year’s taxes for 2019.
-My family aims to give at least 10% of our taxable income each year to charity.
-We undershot this goal by a little bit this year.
+Many people aim to give 10% of their taxable income each year to charity.
 How much you should give is a highly personal question, but I suggest you set a goal each year and then try to achieve it.

 With each dollar that you put towards charity, you will shave money that gets taxed on the back-end.
 For many high-income earners, this ends up being substantial given the progress tax-bracket system we have in place.